MDeLuise/MDeLuise/README.md

 Hey there <img src="https://raw.githubusercontent.com/MDeLuise/MDeLuise/master/assets/wave.gif" width="30px" height="30px" />

 I'm Max, Software Engineer based in Udine, Italy.
-Currently working as developer in a edge computing company.
+Currently working as a developer in an edge computing company.

-I love open-source and self-hosted solutions.
-I'm a full stack developer mostly focused on backend development.
+I'm a privacy advocate who loves open source and self hosted solutions.
+I like focusing on projects that will advance my abilities while also being useful in real life.
+Typically, I begin the design-programming process with the thinking _"it would be useful if a system exists that can help me doing this"_.

 ## 📌 Pinned Repositories